 Amen.

 III.
-THE PREPARATORY RITES
+THE OFFERTORY RITES

 The Pauline Creed